Powdery Mildew on Rex Begonia

 - 5

-Repeat fungicide application on a seven to ten day interval for at least three applications, since a single treatment rarely eliminates an established infection.
+Repeat the fungicide application on a seven to ten day interval for at least three applications, since a single treatment rarely eliminates an infection that's already established across multiple leaves.

 - 6